Zdzieci Nowe

 Zdzieci Nowe (till December 31, 2000 as at Nowe Zdzieci with type of settlement as of colony independent) is a colony in the administrative district of Gmina Połaniec, within Staszów County, Świętokrzyskie Voivodeship, in south-central Poland.
 It lies approximately 5 km west of Połaniec, 15 km south of Staszów, and 66 km south-east of the regional capital Kielce.

-Demography

-According to the 2002 Polish census, there were 155 people residing in Zdzieci Nowe village, of whom 54.8% were male and 45.2% were female.
-In the village, the population was spread out, with 29% under the age of 18, 36.8% from 18 to 44, 18.1% from 45 to 64, and 16.1% who were 65 years of age or older.